Pererenan Surf Break

 Best Forecast Surf Conditions for Pererenan this week:

-The surf forecast for Pererenan over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Jul 14) at 11PM.
-The primary swell is predicted to be 2.1m and 19s period.
+The surf forecast for Pererenan over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Aug 20) at 2AM.
+The primary swell is predicted to be 2.5m and 17s period with a secondary swell of 0.9m and 6s.
 The wind is predicted to be cross-offshore as the swell arrives.

 Wave TypeTime (WITA) & Date Wave Height & Period